dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

 This specifies configuration for a Handler which responds to requests on the URI `/sparql` by providing a SPARQL Query endpoint.
-The `dnr:queryProcessor` property is used to specify the class that processes the queries - for more details on configuring Query Processors see [[Configuration API - Query Processors|Configuration-Query-Processors]].
+The `dnr:queryProcessor` property is used to specify the class that processes the queries - for more details on configuring Query Processors see [Configuration API - Query Processors](Configuration-Query-Processors.md).

 Query Handlers support the following additional properties.
 Note that while a Handler may have these properties specified not all query processors can/will use/respect these settings.